Sabarimala review: What 5 judges had said in the original verdict

 New Delhi, Nov 14: The Supreme Court will deliver an important verdict in the Sabarimala case today.
 The court would be reviewing its own verdict after a batch of petitions had challenged the decision to allow women of all ages into the Sabarimala temple.

-When the five judge Bench headed by then Chief Justice of India, Dipak Misra had delivered the verdict in September 2018, Justice Indu Malhotra delivered the dissenting verdict.
+When the five-judge Bench headed by then Chief Justice of India, Dipak Misra had delivered the verdict in September 2018, Justice Indu Malhotra delivered the dissenting verdict.

 Explained: The Sabarimala case, its background and why a review was sought